 Can we get married in St. Mark's church?

 There is now more choice about which church you are able to get married in.
 If one of you has what’s known as a qualifying connection (e.g. baptised in the church, live or have lived in the parish, etc.) then you would be able to get married at St Mark’s Church.
 However, if you do not have one of these connections, you may still be able to marry at St Mark’s if you are willing to commit to worshipping with us regularly for a period of 6 months.

 The Church of England teaches that marriage is for life.
 It also recognizes that some marriages sadly do fail and, if this should happen, it seeks to be available for all involved.
 The Church accepts that, in exceptional circumstances, a divorced person may marry again in church.
 If you are divorced and are wondering about the possibility of having your wedding at St Mark’s Church, you should in the first instance arrange to discuss this with a member of the clergy team.

 Unless you are getting married by Common or Special Licence, the normal way is to have your banns read out in church on three Sundays during the three months before your wedding.
 The banns must be read in the parish where each of you lives as well as the church in which you are to be married if that is in another parish.
 Couples usually try to attend church to hear their banns read.

 The cost of a marriage is set each year by the Church of England, you can check the latest costs at their website or by clicking here.

-The Church of England fee covers reading the banns, the marriage service, and a certificate of marriage.
-Optional extras include such things as an organist, choir, worship band, flowers, additional certificates and heating (Sept to Apr).
+The Church of England fee covers reading the banns and the marriage service.
+Optional extras include such things as as music, flowers and heating (Sept to Apr).